Cyber-Globe/Final-Project/README.md

 The author of this project is
-Name: ojei Kelvi
+Name: ojei Kelvin
 @kelvin_ojei
 ojeikelvin@yahoo.com
-this is just pure THML and CSS
+this is just pure HTML, CSS & JAVASCRIPT

 Omnifood Website
 Welcome to Omnifood, a mouthwatering exploration of recipes, culinary tips, and delightful food adventures!

 About
-Foodie Delights is a web platform dedicated to celebrating the art of cooking, presenting a diverse array of recipes, cooking techniques, and culinary inspirations from around the globe.
+Omnifood is a web platform dedicated to celebrating the art of cooking, presenting a diverse array of recipes, cooking techniques, and culinary inspirations from around the globe.

 Features
 Recipe Collection: Explore a vast collection of recipes spanning various cuisines, from quick bites to gourmet delights.